Cooking With Bliss

 Instructions

 • Mist a roasting pan with avocado cooking spray.
 Wash and thoroughly pat dry turkey wings with paper towels.
-Season wings generously and place in roasting pan.
+Season wings generously with Cajun seasoning, kosher salt, and black pepper.
+Place in a baking dish or roasting pan.

 Notes

-• When smothering your wings in gravy, use a perfectly sized baking dish, so your gravy doesn't spread out too much.
-You will want to be able to spoon the gravy over the top if you want.
+8. When smothering your wings in gravy, use a perfectly sized baking dish, so your gravy doesn't spread too much.

-• If your gravy is too thick add more liquid, if too then add more flour making sure to whisk continuously.
+9. If your gravy is too thick, add more liquid; if it's too thin, add more flour, making sure to whisk continuously.

 Nutrition